taxlegit-dev/taxlegit_website/MEGA_MENU_DOCUMENTATION.md

 ## Troubleshooting

 **Menu not updating?**

 - Check if items have `isActive: true`
 - Verify region matches current page region
 - Clear browser cache

 **Dropdown not showing?**

 - Ensure parent item has `type: "DROPDOWN"`
 - Verify children have correct `parentId`
 - Check that children have `isActive: true`

 **Group labels not appearing?**

 - Ensure child items have `groupLabel` set
 - Items without `groupLabel` will appear in a "default" group

-## Support

-For issues or questions, check:
-- Prisma schema for data structure
-- API routes for endpoint details
-- Admin panel for UI management
-- Seed file for example data structure